Can't Compile Ruby 2.1 without baseruby (Win7, MSYS/MinGW)

 I tried the same for Ruby 2.0.
 Here the same proedure runs fine.

-Updated by luislavena (Luis Lavena) over 5 years ago
+Updated by luislavena (Luis Lavena) almost 6 years ago

 - Status changed from Open to Feedback